xulxu/group12-algorithms/README.md

 ## Team
 - Andrew Xu, Research and Analysis (22307113)
+> Originally established communications.
+Volunteered to handle the research and write up aspect.
 - Ider Dalaibayar, Presentation and Communication (21330323)
+> Tasked with the overseeing and poster composition aspect.
 - Rashed Almheiri, Development and Management (21211532)
+> Tasked as lead developer and manager of the project.
 - Elijah Lopez, Development and Management (23202334)
+> Tasked as lead developer and manager of the project.